 “I like singing songs that put people in a landscape.
 I have a picture in my head for each song that I write, and it’s a framed, still image.
 My early training as a painter and drafter, I think, produced in me a way of writing music and lyrics that illustrate visual ideas.”

 “I try to bring some maturity to the thing I’ve been doing for most of my career, writing songs that tell people a story, not in the temporal sense, but a story they make up to fit the picture I suggest to them.”

 “It’s like sending people a postcard.
 You’re giving them a little flavor of where you are and what you feel and how you’re getting on.
 But it can only be just that, a little snapshot.
 They have to do some of the work to imagine the bigger picture.”

 This according to “Passion plays: Ian Anderson’s three decades of visual songwriting with Jethro Tull” by Steve Boisson (Acoustic guitar XI/5:95 [November 2000] pp. 86–97).

 Today is Anderson’s 70th birthday!
-Above, performing in 2000, the year the album was released; below, the album’s title track.
+Above, performing in 2004; below, the album’s title track.